raul23/pyebooktools/README.rst

 General options
 """""""""""""""
-All `general options`_ affect this subcommand.
+All `general options`_ affect the ``organize`` subcommand.
 However, these are the general options that you will used the most:

 * `-d, --dry-run`_
 * `--sl, --symlink-only`_